Find out if you need a Spanish visa or permit to visit, live, work, or study in Spain.

 There are several different types of Spanish work visas, as well as exemptions, depending on your employment situation in Spain.
 Work visa requirements can be found in our full guide.
 You cannot apply for your own work visa in Spain – Spanish immigration law dictates that employers must submit the application on your behalf.

 Work visa/permits are issued by the Labour Authorities in Spain (Delegación Provincial del Ministerio de Trabajo e Inmigracion).

 Spain is very popular with students from overseas.
 Indeed, a 2018 survey by GoEuro claimed Spain was the number one destination in Europe for students looking to study abroad.

-For more information, see Study in Spain: Spanish student visas and permits.
+For more information, see our guide to student visas in Spain.